This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 You can view the falls from the road, however, my recommendation is to take a short and easy loop trail called Johns Lake Loop (the trail is 1.9 miles round trip with an elevation change of about 183 feet) that will not only get you closer to McDonald Falls for better views, but you will also get to visit the Johns Lake and see the beautiful Sacred Dancing Cascade.

-Good to Know: The parking area is very small at this stopping point.
+INTREPID’S PRO TIP: The parking area is very small at this stopping point.
 It can fit no more than 7-8 cars.
-So, if all the spots are full, then, do not despair and proceed to the next stop, which is Sacred Dancing Cascade Viewpoint.
+So, if all the spots are full, then proceed to the next stop, which is Sacred Dancing Cascade Viewpoint.
 You will be able to see Sacred Dancing Cascade as well as hike Johns Lake Loop Trail from this next location as well.

 Johns Lake Loop Trail